-Solar Monitoring Company in Maharashtra — MSEDCL Compliance, PM-KUSUM & Zero-Export Control
+PM KUSUM Maharashtra Solar Monitoring — MSEDCL Compliance, PM-KUSUM & Zero-Export Control

 4.5 GW installed across Vidarbha, Marathwada, and Mumbai metros.
-MSEDCL zero-export enforcement tightening.
-ToD tariff pressure on HT industrial consumers.
-One platform built for Maharashtra’s compliance stack.
+As the leading provider of PM KUSUM Maharashtra monitoring, EnerCog handles MSEDCL zero-export enforcement, ToD tariff pressure on HT industrial consumers, and MNRE reporting on a single platform.

 Maharashtra’s installed solar capacity has crossed 4.5 GW — spanning utility-scale parks, rooftop C&I installations, and a rapidly expanding PM-KUSUM Component A programme across Vidarbha and Marathwada.
 MSEDCL and MERC have tightened compliance requirements significantly: zero-export mandates now apply to rooftop installations above 10 kW, and HT industrial consumers face Time-of-Day tariff structures that punish peak-hour grid draw.
 EnerCog is the AI-powered solar monitoring and energy management platform built for Maharashtra’s specific regulatory environment.